kristithrasher/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
 Performed analysis for a company called Sellby.
 Jennifer, an employee at Sellby and I were tasked to analyze Amazon Reviews written by memebers of the paid Amazon Vine program.
 The Amazon Vine program is a swervice that allows manufacturers and publishers to receive reviews for their products.
 Sellby pay a small fee to Amazon and provide the Vine members with products and in return will publish a review.
 The goal is to determine if there is any bias toward favorable reviews from Vine members.
 I chose a dataset on furniture reviews.
 I will perform my analysis and write a report on if I see any bias from my dataset.
-I used PySpark and Google Colab along with Amazon web services for this project.
+I used PySpark, PgAdmin, PostgreSQL and Google Colab along with Amazon web services (AWS). for this project.

 ## Results